wix-incubator/erb/bootstrap/wix-bootstrap-require-login/README.md

 # wix-bootstrap-require-login

-A [wix-bootstrap-ng](../wix-bootstrap-ng) plugin that provides you a preconfigured instance of [wix-express-require-login](../../security/wix-express-require-login) middleware.
+A [wix-bootstrap-ng](../wix-bootstrap-ng) plugin that provides you a pre-configured instance of [wix-express-require-login](../../security/wix-express-require-login) middleware.
+This middleware takes care of the authorization via wixSession mechanism.

 ## Development/production modes